Cosmic-Citrus/projectile-motion/readme.md

 $v_{z, t=0}$ $\equiv$ $\frac{dz}{dt}$ (evaluated at $t=0$) = $v_{0} \sin{\phi_{0}}$

-$𝒗(t) = v_{x}(t)\hat{𝒙} + v_{z}(t)\hat{𝒛}$

 One can verify that this model obeys the principle of conservation of energy.
 Note that the moment that the projectile is at its peak is the same moment that the kinetic energy is at its minimum.

 <img src="output/example_01-simulation_without_drag_at_constant_g/ProjectileMotionSimulation-Energies_VS_Time-wPeakTime.png" title="" alt="example-energy_conservation" data-align="center">

 <img title="" src="output/example_01-simulation_without_drag_at_constant_g/ProjectileMotionSimulation-EnergyVar_VS_Time-wPeakTime.png" alt="example-negligible_energy_variance" data-align="center">

-The accuracy of the model improves if one accounts for air resistance, which produces a drag force that acts in a manner similar to friction - this means that energy is not conserved.
-There are a variety of models to account for the drag force; this example uses the quadratic drag model.
+The accuracy of the model improves if one accounts for air resistance, which produces a drag force that acts in a manner similar to friction in the sense that energy is not conserved.
+There are a variety of models to account for the drag force; this code uses the quadratic drag model.
 To further improve accuracy, one could use piece-wise velocity-dependent drag models.
 According to the quadratic drag model, the drag force is given by

 $𝐅_{𝑫} = - \frac{1}{2} C_{d} \rho_{air} A_{c} v^{2} \hat{𝒗}$